-LEGEND has it that at one stage you couldn’t throw a stone in Kalgoorlie without hitting a hotel.
-Here’s a list of pubs that traded in the Western Australian gold mining town, put together by Perth newspaper, the Western Mail and published on May 15 1941.
+LEGEND has it that at one time you couldn’t throw a stone in Kalgoorlie without hitting a hotel.
+Here’s a list of pubs that traded in the Western Australian gold mining town in the mid 1890s, put together in 1941 by a newspaper contributor by the name of ‘Count Kanowna’ from Salmon Gums.
+Salmon Gums is a small town in Western Australia, located 106km north of Esperance on the Coolgardie-Esperance Highway.
+The Perth newspaper, the Western Mail published the list on May 15 1941:

 Forty-five years ago there were 47 pubs to about 15,000 to 20,000 people.
 Today, within a radius of two miles of the post office 23 pubs serve a population of between 12,000 and 15,000.

 Tip with PayPal

 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.